nasa-gcn/architect-plugin-dynamodb-local/README.md

 - Docker installed and running on your system.
 - Node.js (if this project is built as a Node.js tool).
+- A credential file as defined at https://arc.codes/docs/en/guides/developer-experience/create-aws-credentials
+  - Note: Any credentials will be accepted for local development, something just needs to be present, or there will be errors from the sandbox functions that try to populate the database.

 ## Usage